The college and its departments support these lecture series to promote a thorough examination of issues related to agriculture.

 The lecture series is named for Borlaug, the 1970 Nobel Peace Prize winner and founder of the World Food Prize.
 The annual lecture coincides with the World Food Prize International Symposium and features a speaker who is a leader in areas related to prize themes.

 George M. Beal Distinguished Lectureship in Rural Sociology

-The lecture series celebrates the life of Beal, emeritus professor and former chair of the Department of Sociology.
+The lecture series celebrates the life of Beal, emeritus professor and former chair of the Department of Sociology (now known as the Department of Sociology and Criminal Justice).
 The annual lectures bring increased visibility to the important work of rural sociologists and seek to stimulate research, extension and teaching activities designed to help improve the quality of living among rural people.